 - Salt and Pepper

-1. In a large tray, mix all the spices together.
+1. In a large tray, mix all the spices together, except the tomato puree.
 Add the chicken pieces and blend together, make sure that the spices enter the crevices.
 Set aside and allow to rest for 30 minutes or 1 hour.

 2. Preheat some vegetable oil in a pressure cooker.
 Pour the tomato puree and season with salt and pepper.
 Allow the tomato sauce to simmer for 2 to 3 minutes on medium heat.